How sustainable is your home?

 Swap Four: Vinyl for Bamboo

-Relatively inexpensive and easy to install, vinyl flooring is a popular choice for homeowners; in fact 14 billion pounds of vinyl flooring is produced in the US every year.
+Relatively inexpensive and easy to install, vinyl flooring is a popular choice for homeowners; in fact, 14 billion pounds of vinyl flooring is produced in the US every year.
 It is beyond worrying then that vinyl presents an environmental and health hazard across its entire life cycle.

 Instead of vinyl, bamboo offers the same affordability and hardwood effect with minimal environmental costs.
-In fact, bamboo is known to be a rapidly renewable plant, which helps to balance concerns regarding the amount of energy it takes to ship it from China.
+Bamboo is known to be a rapidly renewable plant, which helps to balance concerns regarding the amount of energy it takes to ship it from China.
 Regardless, the fact that bamboo comes with few health hazards makes it an infinitely superior alternative – just make sure to look for bamboo that has been FSC-certified with no added formaldehyde.

 Swap Five: Leather for Recycled or Organic Upholstery